KoesGroup/Snakemake_plant_methylSeekR/README.md

 - **Snakefile**, containing the targeted output and the rules to generate them from the input files.

-- **Fastq/**, folder containing subsetted paired-end fastq files used to test locally the pipeline.
+- **data/**, folder containing subsetted paired-end fastq files used to test locally the pipeline (tomato leaf bisulfite genomic sequence reads ([SRR503393](https://www.ncbi.nlm.nih.gov/sra/?term=SRR503393)).

 - **genome/**, folder containing a small fragment of chromosome 12 of the tomato genome, to be used for the local test.